pratyushpandey3897/Universal-Image-Embedding/README.md

 scored 0.681 which is at par with the top 10 score amongst all competitors.Submissions are evaluated according to the mean Precision@5 metric, introducing a small modification to avoid penalizing queries with fewer than 5 expected index images.
- The resuts of smulations is given here`ConsoleOutput`
+ The resuts of smulations is given in`ConsoleOutput`